Applying Scientific and

 Inspections are performed during all kinds of weather, so most buildings are not inspected during a heavy rain.
-When inspecting a building on a dry day, the Engineer looks for water evidence in the basement to determine what you can expect during a heavy rain or with melting snow.
+When inspecting a building on a dry day, the Professional Engineer Building Inspectors look for water evidence in the basement to determine what you can expect during a heavy rain or with melting snow.

 Most buildings in the Metro New York area have a heating system.
 The heating system keeps heated sections of the building comfortably warm during the cold winter months.
 In many newer buildings, the heating system and air conditioning system are combined together.

 The most common types of heating systems are forced hot air heat, hot water (or hydronic) heat, steam heat, and heat pumps.
 The source of fuel for the heating system can be oil, gas, or electricity.

 You need to know whether the heating system will adequately heat the building on cold days.
 We assess the sufficiency of the heating system.
 Other things the Professional Engineer Building Inspectors assess include the age of the heating system, whether it will need replacement soon, whether there are hazardous conditions, if the heating system is outdated, etc.

 Most buildings with hot water systems have a tankless hot water heater, a hot water heater with a storage tank, a hot water booster tank, or an indirect-fired hot water heater.

 The Professional Engineer Building Inspectors evaluate the hot water system in your building and advise you if the system is sufficient.
 You are also advised of the need to budget for upcoming replacement of the hot water system.